soumikp/soumikp.github.io/_pages/about.md

 ---

 ## About me
 I am a graduate student in the [Department of Biostatistics](https://www.linkedin.com/in/soumik-purkayastha-a74989205/) at the [University of Michigan](www.umich.edu).
-My interests lie in understanding and developing statistical methods motivated by problems arising from network analyses.
-Currently my research focuses on understanding asymmetric behaviour in comorbid mental health outcomes like depression and anxiety.
+As of Fall 2021, I will be starting my third year here in [Ann Arbor](https://www.annarbor.org).
 My methodological interests include (and are not restricted to) Bayesian methods, causal inference and semi/non-parametric approaches.
 I love challenges in statistical computing and spend most of my time rubber-ducking my code to myself.

-I am currently a member of [Peter Song's](https://sph.umich.edu/faculty-profiles/song-peter.html) [research group](http://websites.umich.edu/~songlab/) in addition to being part of a [consortium](http://diabeticfootconsortium.org) of clinicians and analysts interested in developing statistical methods to analyse images of diabetes foot ulcers in patients within the US.
+Currently, I am a member of [Peter Song's](https://sph.umich.edu/faculty-profiles/song-peter.html) [research group](http://websites.umich.edu/~songlab/) where my research focuses on understanding and developing methods motivated by problems arising in the statistical analyses of networks.
+Currently my research focuses on understanding asymmetric behaviour in comorbid mental health outcomes like depression and anxiety.
+I'm also a part of the NIH-funded multi-centre [Diabetes Foot Consortium](http://diabeticfootconsortium.org) of clinicians and analysts where we study diabetic foot ulcers, a common and burdensome complication of diabetes and the leading cause of lower limb amputations in the United States.